NeuromatchAcademy/precourse/enrollmentforms/rolesandresponsibilities.md

      - Datetime
      - Pandas
      - Data formats
--   We will keep you updated about our asynchronous Python course and specific resources to refresh your foundational knowledge of math, physics, and chemistry on our **Prerequisites and Preparatory Materials page**.
+-  We will keep you updated about additional resources to refresh your foundational knowledge in math, physics, and chemistry on our **Prerequisites and Preparatory Materials page**.
 Coming soon!

 ## Evaluations: